DomantasP/blockchain-chaincode-tracking/README.md

 This project has been initiated as a proposal for establishing a normalized tracking code generator adapted for Brazilian logistics.
 It's aiming at creating standardized tracking code for identifying assets during delivery process.

+## Tutorial
+A tutorial explaining the whole functioning of the chaincode is available at this [Link]()

 ## Use
 A specific [Fabric dev-mode environment](https://github.com/Jojoooo1/dev-mode-environment) has been created for rapid code/build/run/debug cycle